apecloud/kubeblocks-labs/iximiuz/kubeblocks-501-28bb17dc/index.md

 ---

-## KubeBlocks Tutorial 501 – Auto-Tuning for Optimal Performance

 Welcome to the **fifth chapter** of our **KubeBlocks** tutorial series!

-In this tutorial, we dive into **Operator Capability Level 5 - Auto Pilot**, focusing on **Auto-Tuning**.
+In this tutorial, we dive into **Operator Capability Level 5**, focusing on **Auto-Tuning**.
 You’ll learn how KubeBlocks dynamically adjusts database parameters based on resource specifications to optimize performance, reducing manual intervention.
-We’ll also leverage observability tools from Level 4 to detect bottlenecks and fine-tune configurations.

 👋 If you find KubeBlocks helpful, please consider giving us a star ⭐️ on our [GitHub repository](https://github.com/apecloud/kubeblocks).
 Your support drives us to improve!